 Disclosures or information that a child has been harmed may be received from pupils, parents or other members of the public.
 Federation schools recognise that those who disclose such information may do so with difficulty, having chosen carefully to whom they will speak.
+Staff will be mindful that children may not be ready or know how to disclose but this should not prevent staff having a professional curiosity and speaking with a DSL where there is a concern.
 Accordingly, all staff will handle disclosures with sensitivity.
 All staff will:

-- listen to and take seriously any disclosure or information that a child may be at risk of harm; - not promise secrecy; - clarify the information without asking leading or probing questions; - try to keep questions to a minimum and of an 'open' nature e.g. 'Can you tell me what happened?' rather than 'Did x hit you?'; - try not to show signs of shock, horror or surprise; - try not to express feelings or judgements regarding any person alleged to have harmed the child: - explain sensitively to the child or young person that they have a responsibility to refer the information to a DSL; - reassure and support the child or young person as far as possible; - explain that only those who 'need to know' will be told; - explain what will happen next and that the child will be involved as appropriate; - after the disclosure consider the child's social sphere and settings beyond school; - after the disclosure, make a written record of what the child has said using the Mossbourne Federation Initial Concern Referral Record (Appendix 2) and pass it to a DSL; - follow up any verbal conversations held with a DSL in writing using the Federation Initial Concern Referral Record (Appendix 2); - inform the most senior member of staff on site of the disclosure/concern if no DSL is available/responds.
+- listen to and take seriously any disclosure or information that a child may be at risk of harm; - not promise secrecy; - clarify the information without asking leading or probing questions; - try to keep questions to a minimum and of an 'open' nature e.g. 'Can you tell me what happened?' rather than 'Did x hit you?'; - try not to show signs of shock, horror or surprise; - try not to express feelings or judgements regarding any person alleged to have harmed the child; - explain sensitively to the child or young person that they have a responsibility to refer the information to a DSL; - reassure and support the child or young person as far as possible; - explain that only those who 'need to know' will be told; - explain what will happen next and that the child will be involved as appropriate; - after the disclosure consider the child's social sphere and settings beyond school; - after the disclosure, make a written record of what the child has said using the CPOMS system; - follow up any verbal conversations held with a DSL in writing using the initial concern form in CPOMS; - inform the most senior member of staff on site of the disclosure/concern if no DSL is on site.